 Pilot data demonstrated substantial reductions in IJV cross sectional area and in estimated ICP as measured by CCFP.
-Study funding commenced in November 2015 with human subject testing planned for spring 2016.
 The investigation team recognizes that ITD use as a routine countermeasure during spaceflight may not be particularly comfortable in its current form and function.
 The purpose of the planned work is to 1) use the ITD as a tool to further understand VIIP, and 2) establish the effectiveness of this methodology before embarking on more indepth investigations that could optimize acceptability to crewmembers as a countermeasure.
+Subjects have been recruited and testing is planned for fall/winter 2106; preliminary data will be presented.